sysprog21/kvm-host/CONTRIBUTING.md

-# Contributing to `rv32emu`
+# Contributing to `kvm-host`

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to [rv32emu](https://github.com/sysprog21/rv32emu) hosted on GitHub.
+The following is a set of guidelines for contributing to [kvm-host](https://github.com/sysprog21/kvm-host) hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.